chetanparma1/python_datacamp/course15_stat_thinking_in_python2/chp02_bootstrap_CI.md

 Good job!
 Notice how the bootstrap samples give an idea of how the distribution of rainfalls is spread.

 ## 04. Generating many bootstrap replicates
-The function bootstrap_replicate_1d() from the video is available in your namespace.
-Now you'll write another function, draw_bs_reps(data, func, size=1), which generates many bootstrap replicates from the data set.
+The `function bootstrap_replicate_1d()` from the video is available in your namespace.
+It only generates 1 bootstrap replicate.
+Now you'll write another function, `draw_bs_reps(data, func, size=1)`, which generates many bootstrap replicates from the data set.
 This function will come in handy for you again and again as you compute confidence intervals and later when you do hypothesis tests.

 For your reference, the bootstrap_replicate_1d() function is provided below:
 ```